 The stability triangle: acid + heat + time

 Kids’ gummies typically lean fruity and tart, which means acid systems are frequently used.
-Acids can be excellent for taste, but they also introduce a stability balancing act.
+Acids are excellent for taste, but they also introduce a stability balancing act.
 The combination of acid, thermal exposure, and time can create problems if the formulation and process sequence aren’t aligned.

 Two runs can use the exact same ingredient list and still produce different results if those controls aren’t locked in.
 That’s why experienced gummy teams treat order-of-addition and hold time as core quality levers, not “nice-to-have” process notes.